Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 - REXMITFLG flag MUST be set.
 It is a legacy flag that indicates the peer understands the R field of the SRT DATA Packet ({{srtdatapacket}}).

-- STREAM flag identifies the tansmission mode ({{data-transmission-mode}}) to be used in the connection.
+- STREAM flag identifies the transmission mode ({{data-transmission-mode}}) to be used in the connection.
 If the flag is set the buffer mode ({{transmission-mode-buffer}}) will be used.
 Otherwise, message mode ({{transmission-mode-msg}}) is to be used.